 To answer the question about how we evaluate past experiences, the psychologist and Nobel Prize winner Daniel Kahnemann developed the peak-end rule.
 This rule shows that for the evaluation of an experience, only the most intensive moment (positive or negative) and the end are relevant.
 The memory of an experience is not formed from the first impression or the total of all moment experienced, but rather from how we perceive the most intensive moment of the experience and the end.
 As with a series of snapshots, in retrospect, our memory forms an average value from the perception of the high point and the end.
 Here, it seems to us that we are unconsciously hiding whole parts of an experience in our memory.

-What does this rule mean for the customer experience?
+What does this rule mean for customer experience management?

 - During their journey, customers always have several contact points with a company, at which they have different experiences.
 The first impression is important, but more important is the variation of moments imprinted along the entire customer journey.